<< Yesterday

 2012 At Tropicana Field, the Ted Williams Museum and Hitters Hall of Fame, now located inside the Rays' ballpark, unveil the statue of Casey at the Bat, a seven-foot-tall sculpture that weighs over 600 pounds.
 The work, created by renowned sculptor Mark Lundeen, is on loan from Mike Elwell, an artist from St. Petersburg, Florida.

-2017 At Comerica Park, Chris Davis hits a pair of extra-inning home runs, a solo shot in the 12th and two-run round-tripper an inning later, in the Orioles' 13-11 victory over the Tigers in 13 innings.
+2017 At Comerica Park, Chris Davis hits a pair of extra-inning home runs,a solo shot in the 12th, and a two-run round-tripper an inning later in the Orioles' 13-11 victory over the Tigers in 13 innings.
 Each team scored three times in the 12th, with Baltimore taking the lead for good in the 13th on the O's first baseman's second overtime homer.